Guide to HR Automation: Benefits, Examples, and How to Get Started

 - Performance management: Great for setting goals, running reviews, and tracking employee growth over time.

 - Employee engagement features: Want to keep your team motivated?
-These tools help with ongoing feedback, coaching, and measuring how people are feeling at work.
+These tools support ongoing feedback, coaching, and measuring how people feel at work.

 - Payroll (or integration with your provider): Look for smooth, automated updates of pay changes, tax info, and more.